solidshops/solidshops-api-php/README.md

 ##Authorisation
-You can create your authentication object once and pass it to the constructor of each object.
+You can create an authentication object once and pass it to the constructor of each class.

 ```php